-Heirloom—An antique variety of a plant popular in the eighteenth, nineteenth, and twentieth centuries, the seeds of which have been passed down from generation to generation.
+Heirloom—An antique variety of a plant.
+Popular in the eighteenth, nineteenth, and twentieth centuries, the seeds of each heirloom have been passed down from generation to generation.

 Humus—The result of organic material being decomposed into a dark soil-like material that contains plant nutrients.

-International Federation of Organic Agriculture Movements (IFOAM)—IFOAM’s mission is to lead, unite, and assist the organic movement in its full diversity with a goal of worldwide adoption of ecologically, socially, and economically sound systems that are based on the principles of organic agriculture.
+International Federation of Organic Agriculture Movements (IFOAM)—IFOAM’s mission is to lead, unite, and assist the organic movement in its full diversity.
+IFOAM has a goal of worldwide adoption of ecologically, socially, and economically sound systems that are based on the principles of organic agriculture.